nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part3.3.html.md

 ---
-page_title: "TODO"
+page_title: "Part 3.3: From Infrastructure as Code to Collaborative Infrastructure as Code - Terraform Recommended Practices"
-layout: "enterprise2"
+layout: "guides"
-sidebar_current: "recommended"
+sidebar_current: "recommended-practices-3-3"
 ---

 # Part 3.3: Moving from Infrastructure as Code to Collaborative Infrastructure as Code